ats-tandjoeng7/plotlydeploy/README.md

 - [References](#references)

 ## Overview of Project
-This project and Module 13 assignment focused on cultivating knowledge and skills of web designing and data analysis through some rigorous exercises for further understanding the concepts of integrating HyperText Markup Language (HTML), Cascading Style Sheet (CSS), JavaScript, and Plotly programs for building a dynamic and interactive webpage with optimized content, functionality, usability, and user experience.
-We then applied our knowledge and core skills to deploy our webpage and perform in-depth analysis of Belly Button Biodiversity databases by allowing users to easily visualize some useful dashboards and filter a list of data.
+This project and Module 13 assignment focused on cultivating knowledge and skills of web designing and data analysis through some rigorous exercises for further understanding the concepts of integrating HyperText Markup Language (HTML), Cascading Style Sheet (CSS), JavaScript (JS), and Plotly (open source graphing libraries for JS) programs for building a dynamic and interactive webpage with optimized content, functionality, usability, and user experience.
+We then applied our knowledge and core skills to deploy our webpage, perform in-depth analysis of Belly Button Biodiversity databases, and ultimately allow users to easily visualize some useful dashboards and filter a list of data.

 ### Resources
 - Source code: charts.js, add_p.js, samples.json, style.css, index.html